mrsimoes/hlnsync/README.md

 ## Overview

-_lnsync_ provides sync-by-content of local file trees, with support for hard links.
+_lnsync_ provides sync-by-content of local file trees (including hard link syncing), plus other search and compare features.

 ###  Features

 The main feature is partial, one-way sync of local directories by renaming, linking and delinking only, without copying or deleting file content data.
-(Though empty target directories not on the source are also removed.)

-This alows very quick target replication of arbitrary source renaming, linking/delinking (but not deleting) and may be used as a preprocessing step for full sync tools such as _rsync_.
+This alows quick target replication of arbitrary source renaming/linking/delinking (but not deleting), and may be used as a preprocessing step for full a sync tool such as _rsync_.

 Other operations include finding duplicate files, checking for file content changes, and listing all hard links to a file.